Minor sisters killed in Noida building fire | Headlines

 Some of the residents who were caught in the fire were admitted to a nearby hospital, he added.

-Others living on the upper floors of the building were evacuated with the help of the fire brigade and neighbours, he said.
+Others living on the upper floors of the building were evacuated with the help of the fire brigade and neighbours, he said, adding that residents faced difficulty in evacuation due to the presence of only one entry/exit in the five-storey building.

+''The electricity board, which caught fire, was on the ground floor.
+This created an obstruction on the only entry/exit of the building because of which the building residents faced difficulty in evacuation,'' Aggarwal said.

+It was because of the help from neighbours and the police that the residents could be evacuated safely, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)